Oppression or Democracy

 I have come here at a time when the theocracy ruling Iran has set

 new records in violating human rights.
-Through its increasing
+Through its increasing meddling

-the greatest challenge to the international community.
+challenge to the international community.

 In the face of this challenge, two options have been raised: The

-make-a-deal approach to the clerical regime with the aim of
+make-a-deal approach to the clerical regime with the aim of containing

-Western countries have subscribed to this approach.
+countries have subscribed to this approach.

-see this repeated in Iran.
+this repeated in Iran.

 concession is going to dissuade the mullahs from continuing their

 ominous objectives.
 Let us recall the day after the 1938 Munich